guildai/guild.ai/pages/docs/intro.md

 Press `Enter` to confirm the operation.

-Guild runs the train operation by executing ``train`` (the module defined in `sample-project/train.py`) as a program---the operation is implemented entirely by that module.
+Guild runs the train operation by executing the ``train`` module as a program---the operation is implemented entirely by that module.

 ## Experiments

 Guild tracks each operation run as an isolated experiment using [run directories](term:run-dir).
-Files generated by a run are written to a unique directory and can be accessed as normal files.
+Files generated by a run are written to their associated run directory and can be accessed as normal files.
+Guild also saves operation metadata, process output, and process exit status for each run.

 Guild provides extensive support for managing and using runs: